-Decree No. 252/2009 implements the Act and provides a merger notification form, and specifies other documents necessary for the filing of a concentration (vyhláška ÚOHS č.
-252/2009 Sb., kterou se stanoví náležitosti návrhu na povolení spojení soutěžitelů).
+Decree No. 294/2016 implements the Act and provides a merger notification form, and specifies other documents necessary for the filing of a concentration (vyhláška ÚOHS č.
+294/2016 Sb., kterou se stanoví podrobnosti odůvodnění návrhu na povolení spojení soutěžitelů a dokladů osvědčujících skutečnosti rozhodné pro spojení).

-The Office has also published several notices, i.e.: (i) the Notice on the calculation of turnover; (ii) the Notice on pre-notification contacts; (iii) the Notice on the concept of merger control; (iv) the Notice on the concept of undertakings; (v) the Notice on implementation of a concentration prior to the approval of the Office; (vi) the Notice on the application of the failing firm defence concept in the assessment of concentration of undertakings; and (vii) the Notice on simplified procedure, which are all classed as so-called soft law.
+The Office has also published several notices, i.e.: (i) the Notice on the calculation of turnover; (ii) the Notice on pre-notification contacts; (iii) the Notice on the concept of merger control; (iv) the Notice on the concept of undertakings; (v) the Notice on implementation of a concentration prior to the approval of the Office; (vi) the Notice on the application of the failing firm defence concept in the assessment of concentration of undertakings; (vii) the Notice on simplified procedure; and (viii) the Notice on the details of the petition for merger clearance, which are all classed as so-called soft law.
+In addition, the Office has also issued a Statement concerning the requirement of officially certified translations of specific sets of documents, which are part of the request for merger clearance.